On the Matrix Form of the Quaternion Fourier Transform and Quaternion Convolution: Introduction

-In our opinion, the most important contributions of this paper are the following: a) We find that circulant matrices and Fourier matrices are ``still'' related in terms of their properties also in the quaternionic domain, albeit in a more nuanced manner.
-The \emph{left} and \emph{right} QFT provide us with different functions of the convolution kernel \emph{left} eigenvalues. b) The literature on the theory and applications of quaternion matrices focuses on \emph{right} eigenvalues, as the \emph{left} spectrum is more difficult or impossible to compute in general.
-Our focus here is on left eigenvalues \footnote{Most hitherto works focus on right eigenvalues; as \cite{aslaksen2001quaternionic} notes, ``In general, it is difficult to talk about eigenvalues of a quaternionic matrix.
-Since we work with right vector spaces, we must consider right eigenvalues.''}, and we show how to compute them using QFT. c) We show that sums, multiples and products of quaternionic circulant matrices can be reconstructed using manipulations in the left spectrum. d) In terms of application, we show that our results find direct use, replacing and generalizing uses of standard real/complex operators.
+The major contributions of this paper are the following: \begin{enumerate} \item We show that convolutions and Fourier transforms in $\HH$ are represented as matrices with properties that are analogous to their real and complex-domain counterparts; the standard (complex) Fourier matrix can be seen a special case out of an infinite set of Quaternionic Fourier matrices (cf. Propositions \ref{propo:product_Cx_implements_convolution}-\ref{propo:general}), which are related through a rotation-like operation (cf. Prop. \ref{theorem:B}). \item We show that circulant, doubly block-circulant matrices and Fourier matrices are ``still'' related in terms of their properties also in the quaternionic domain, \emph{albeit in a more nuanced manner}.
+In our opinion, it is notable that both the \emph{left} and \emph{right} QFT provide us with different functions of the convolution kernel \emph{left} eigenvalues (cf.~Proposition \ref{theorem:A}).
+This is a result with further theoretical and practical implications, which we discuss (cf. Corollary \ref{corollary:nofreedecomposition}, as an example). \item The literature on the theory and applications of quaternion matrices focuses on \emph{right} eigenvalues, as the \emph{left} spectrum is more difficult or impossible to compute in general.
+Due to the previous result (Proposition \ref{theorem:A}), our focus must turn to left eigenvalues \footnote{Most hitherto works focus on right eigenvalues; as \cite{aslaksen2001quaternionic} notes, ``In general, it is difficult to talk about eigenvalues of a quaternionic matrix.
+Since we work with right vector spaces, we must consider right eigenvalues.''}, which we show how to compute using QFT; we show that a set of $N$ left eigenvalues (out of an infinite number of left eigenvalues of a $N\times N$-sized matrix) can be used to reconstruct a Circulant matrix, under specific conditions (cf. Proposition \ref{propo:unique}). \item We show that sums, multiples and products of quaternionic circulant matrices can be reconstructed using manipulations in the left spectrum (cf.~Proposition \ref{theorem:circulant_sums_products}). \item In terms of application, we show that our results find direct use, replacing and generalizing uses of standard real/complex operators (cf. Section \ref{sec:Lipschitz}).
+Two-dimensional convolution kernels are shown to be represented as doubly block-circulant constructions (cf. Propositions \ref{propo:doublyblock1},\ref{propo:doublyblock2}).
 We present a proof-of-concept application that makes use of our results.
-Specifically, we propose a way to bound the spectral norm of quaternionic convolution.
+Specifically, we propose a way to a) compute the spectral norm of Quaternionic Convolution and b) set a bound on the Lipschitz constant of a Quaternionic Neural Network.
+These operations are shown to be carried out orders-of-magnitude faster than an implementation that is oblivious to the presented results.
+This involves a special construction of a matrix that contains $2\times 2$ blocks of simplex and perplex parts of left eigenvalues (cf. Proposition \ref{propo:xi2}, Corollary \ref{corollary:phi}).
+This generalizes elegantly from $\CC$ to $\HH$, as perplex parts vanish in $\CC$. \end{enumerate}